Use me but as your spaniel, spurn me, strike me,

 Eyes still dropped, Taran said: “Yes.”

 Taran bit his lip; Fflewddur caught his breath.
-“I – I want you to take me -” he said, stammering, “but I'm not sure -”
+“I – I want you to take me - to completion,” he said, stammering, “but I'm not sure -”

 Fflewddur wanted to touch every part of him at once, to hold and envelop him, to take momentary possession of all that bright beauty at once.
 He was greedy for contact with Taran's intoxicating skin.
 He began a rhythm, rubbing his body up and down Taran's length at every stroke.
 “Taran,” he gasped, letting his head fall, letting himself glut on sensation: heat and breath and sweet and musky smells, the little sounds Taran kept in with tightened lips.